MISSION AND HISTORY

 Jesse has performed in The Vagina Monologues and countless other theatrical productions.
 She has performed in leading roles at CASA 0101 including You Don't Know Me,Hoop Girls,Heart on a Wire and Between Fingertips as well as hosting the CASA 0101 Poetry Slam.
 Jesse and The Roots and Wings Project hosted the 99 poet event Occupy This! in collaboration with Josefina Lopez (author of Real Women Have Curves) and Casa 0101 in January 2012.
 Jesse has also worked extensively in radio and independent film, and was a featured artist in Kate Crash's documentary LA Woman.

 Miss Bliss's site-specific play, Record of Light, had a sold-out run at The Last Bookstore in downtown Los Angeles Fall 2011.
 Jesse produced and hosted The Boyle Heights Poetry Slam and Art as a Weapon at The Last Bookstore, a Media Literacy Themed Fund Raiser for The Roots and Wings Project Media Literacy workshop intensive.
-TREE OF FIRE opened on International Women's Day 2013 in Downtown Los Angeles at The Rosenthal Theater at Inner-City Arts and a reading at Occidental College for Incarceration Awareness Week.
+TREE OF FIRE opened on International Women's Day 2013 in Downtown Los Angeles at The Rosenthal Theater at Inner-City Arts, a reading at Occidental College for Incarceration Awareness Week and will be core curriculum for the BA Program at California Institute of Integral Studies in San Francisco accompanied with an excerpt performance and workshop taught by Miss Bliss.

 Ramona Pilar Gonzales (Social Media Consultant)is a writer/performer and native Californian.
 She has performed with the Bilingual Foundation for the Arts, Casa 0101, Cornerstone Theater Company, The Denver Center Theater, and East Los Angeles Repertory Theater Company.
 Her dramatizad essay, Del Plato a la Boca, El Ritmo te Toca, received a grant from La Plaza de Cultura y Artes Foundation.
 She is a founding member of the theater performance group Tongue in Chíc*ana.
 She has also written , produced and directed several short plays and films.
 When not making prose or performing, she works as Social Media Manager for The Roots and Wings Project.
 Ramona has a B.A. in Film and Cultural Representation from UC Davis and an MFA in Creative Writing from Antioch University, Los Angeles.